 - If a Consortium has a Parent Account, all Support Portal Users from that Parent Account can Read and Edit Cases submitted by the Parent, and Read, but not Edit, Cases submitted by all the Consortium Member accounts.

-What is the Account Assets tab used for?
+What is the Account Assets tab?

 Click Account Assets to see a list of your institution’s assets - specifically, the assets for which you have the permissions to open cases:

-What is the Email Preferences tab used for?
+What is the Email Preferences tab?